pavannaik321/APPOINT-IT/README.md

 EXISTING SYSTEM:
 In the present system The Instant Diary app is a sophisticated mobile application designed for efficient appointment management.
 Its real-time synchronization, user-friendly interface, and personalized scheduling suggestions set it apart.
 With instant updates and secure cloud storage, users can seamlessly organize and stay on top of their commitments, making it a valuable tool for modern lifestyles.

+Languages used : Java , HTML

+Server used : Glass Fish

+Database Connection : JDBC

+Database used : Derby